openvenues/libpostal/CONTRIBUTING.md

 When submitting issues to libpostal, please repeect these guildelines:

 - Be constructive.
 Try to help solve the problem.
-We don't make any claims that libpostal can or will ever be able to handle every bizarre edge case.
 - Always search for existing issues before submitting one.
 - If you've written your own address parsing library/service, whether open-source or proprietary, don't raise issues with the intent of highlighting libpostal's shortcomings relative to your own solution.
 Build your project up rather than tearing others down.